School of Art, Design and Architecture

 • Year 1

-• Straight-away you are working with a Theatre Royal director in your first module!
+• Straight-away you are working with a theatre director to deliver a performance in your first module.
 Learn foundational acting skills and develop your actor’s toolkit.
 Apply character building techniques to your first production.

 Core modules